mezgoodle/TelegramiaSite/docs/api/index.md

 ## How to use?

 - For reading: just visit the site [here](https://telegramia-api.herokuapp.com/docs).
-- For using: make requests in your language, for example in javascript:
+- For using: make requests in your language, for example in **javascript**:

 ```javascript
 const axios = require('axios');